A platform for civic technology

 What's the civic tech movement?

-Civic Tech is a technological approach to solving civic problems, often involving the use of government data to make governments more accountable.
-Civic hackers can be programmers, designers, data scientists, good communicators, civic organizers, entrepreneurs and government employees.
+Civic Tech is a technological approach to solving civic problems, empowering citizens and/or using government data to make governments more accountable.
+Civic hackers can be programmers, designers, data scientists, good communicators, civic organizers, entrepreneurs, government employees, or anyone who wants to use their skills to create better tech tools for the public good.